Money affects every aspect of our life, and divine financial principles can help us manage it and have peace of mind.

 “Saving money before making a purchase is one of the wisest ways to avoid financial worries,” says Dr. Gustafson.
 By having money set aside for “big-ticket items” you won’t be tempted to use credit cards to buy them ”.

 This is another financial biblical principle.
 It is written: “Precious treasures and oil are in the dwelling of the wise, but a foolish man swallows them up ”(Proverbs 21:20).
 Proverbs 6: 6-8 describes the ant that gathers during harvest for future needs.
-We too should be saving, planning for future expenses.
+We too should be saving, and planning for future expenses.

 5. Be generous